Mali entry requirements for Denmark passport holders

 May be checked

 Danish passport holders need a visa to enter Mali.
-You must arrange this before you travel — there are no visa-on-arrival options for Danish citizens as of 2026.
-Start the application process at least 4 weeks before your departure.
+You must arrange this before you travel — there is no visa-on-arrival option for Danish citizens.
+Plan ahead and apply through the Malian embassy or consulate.

 Entry requirements